Business Asset Disposal Relief (BADR) – was 10%, now 14%, rising to 18%

 • Investors’ Relief is only available to investors who are not involved in the running of the business.

-• The shares must not be listed on a major stock exchange, although those listed on AIM are allowed.
-This is to encourage investment in smaller companies, not established ones.
+• The shares must not be listed on a major stock exchange; however, those listed on AIM are permitted.
+This is intended to encourage investment in smaller companies, rather than established ones.

 • The shares must be newly issued, not acquired from another individual.